Gurrt/software-process/assignment-1/combined.md

 met according to the New York Times on 30 September 2013 that based there statements on documents released by House investigators [4].
 Only 11,000 users could simultaneously access the website.
-Also a McKinsey & Co document, made on April 4 2013, that was adressed among others to the CMS Administrator [4, page 7].
+Also a McKinsey & Co document, made on April 4 2013, that was addressed among others to the CMS Administrator [4, page 7].
 The document stated there was insufficient time for end-to-end testing and that a 'limited initial launch' would be ideal.
 This report only surfaced on 13 November 2013.
 One and a half month after the release of the website.
 It is